simgrid/simgrid/docs/source/app_smpi.rst

 own copy of these libraries.
 Of course you should never statically link against the SimGrid library itself.

-With the <b>dlopen approach</b>, SMPI loads several copies of the same executable in memory as if it were a library, so that the global variables get naturally duplicated.
+With the **dlopen approach**, SMPI loads several copies of the same executable in memory as if it were a library, so that the global variables get naturally dupplicated.
 It first requires the executable to be compiled as a relocatable binary, which is less common for programs than for libraries.
 But most distributions are now compiled this way for security reason as it allows to randomize the address